Hayasui/Dissertation/Steam Data Collector/Steam_data_collector_0321_documentation.md

     -   Adds only genuinely new tags to existing records
     -   Avoids semantic duplicates using sophisticated comparison
     -   Prevents genre duplication in tag lists
+    -   Generates merged game_tags that combine user tags and genres

 ## Filtering Mechanism